ucphhpc/publishing-tools/README.rst

 .. image:: https://badge.fury.io/py/publishing-tools.svg
     :target: https://badge.fury.io/py/publishing-tools

-A set of tools that can be used for optimizing publishing files and container archive releases.
+A set of tools that can be used for optimizing the publishing and verification of files and container archive releases.

 ------------
 Installation